saksham18kukreja/DWA_Planner/README.md

 ### 1. Trajectory following and obstacle avoidance
 ![video](https://github.com/saksham18kukreja/DWA_Planner/blob/main/media/video.gif)

-The planner also works on a receding horizon approach to follow the next goal point(red circles) when the previous goal has been reached<br?
+The planner also works on a receding horizon approach to follow the next goal point(red circles) when the previous goal has been reached<br>
 The obstacles are in blue color.

 ### 2. Dynamic Window